dailystory/docs/articles/acquisition/popups/index.md

 > The call to action button applies CSS settings for <code>#ds_pop a#ds_pop_action_button</code>

+When the Call to Action button is clicked the popup will not be shown to this user again.

 ### Configuring Call to Action URL
 The Call to Action URL is the URL to redirect the visitor to when the Call to Action button is clicked.